RgbTrouw/Qs-Messenger/README.md

 Probably the one line that had to be commented out for the registration function.

   What is new:
-  - fixed some of the functions.
+  - completed some of the functions.
   - only one login with option of logging out other session.